 Question for you: What classes have you (or did you) struggle with most in school?

 I posted a very very long time ago about smoked salmon waffles.
-They will always be one of my favorite savory waffles.
-I’ve also posted about canned crab waffles and it only makes sense for another fishy waffle.
+Smoked salmon waffles will always be one of my favorite savory waffles.
+That being said, I have been enjoying tuna fish waffles.
+Tuna fish waffles are cheaper and just as good.

 1 tsp oil